sydechen/comp560-a1/README.md

 # comp560-a1
 Written in python 3.8

-How to run:
-In terminal, use command:
+To run in terminal, use command:

 $ python "path-to-main.py" "path-to-input-file.txt"